 The Roster Courses, within the WISEdata system, provide course titles and definitions based on those from the National Center for Education Statistics (NCES).

 Courses in this chart are considered pre-approved by DPI as computer science courses for which a local school board may award mathematics credit.
 A local school board must act to approve computer science courses for mathematics credit, and may formally act on these DPI pre-approved courses.
 These courses were compared with the five required course components listed above and alignment was found.
-Therefore, they were pre-approved by the DPI.
-These courses must be taught by a Computer Science (405/1405) licensed teacher.
-For more information, please see Graduation Requirement Questions and Answers 9-13.

 Other Local Considerations